dannyl1-hue/recipe_classifier/analysis.md

 Gradient Boosting was selected because it is also known to be a strong learner.
 Specifically, gradient boosting greedily improves on models in an iterative manner, meaning it is likely to produce a model with a high prediction accuracy as well.
 Similarly to trees, feature importance scores can be obtained from gradient boosting for interpretability.

-Mutli-Layer Perceptrons were selected because there is a significant amount of data (>10000 observations per class), and they have the ability to solve complex nonlinear problems.
+Multi-Layer Perceptrons were selected because there is a significant amount of data (>10000 observations per class), and they have the ability to solve complex nonlinear problems.
 However, their usefulness is likely limited to task 1 alone, as the weights in a MLP are difficult to interpret.

 ```python